 Planting

-Planting Cut Flower Cosmos (7 July 2023) The shorter garden border varieties of Cosmos are already in the ground and flowering happily.
+New Content added at the bottom of the page Planting Cut Flower Cosmos (7 July 2023) The shorter garden border varieties of Cosmos are already in the ground and flowering happily.
 My ‘Cut Flower’ Cosmos plants have been waiting patiently in 9cm pots for a spot in the garden.
-I will give them a little more space than some of the other varieties we…
+I will give them a little…

 How to grow Peonies